 Qualified Arbitrator (Q.Arb)

-The Qualified Arbitrator (Q.Arb) designation recognizes member applicants who have completed an ADRIC-Accredited 40 hour arbitration training that includes a written exam to be qualified to practice as entry-level arbitrators while they continue to learn and practice for the Chartered Arbitration designation.
+The Qualified Arbitrator (Q.Arb) designation is an entry-level designation for arbitrators while they continue to learn and practice for the Chartered Arbitration designation.
+It recognizes member applicants who have completed an ADRIC-Accredited 40 hour arbitration training that includes a written exam.

 As part of the Gold Standard approach to ADR in Canada, the ADR Institute of Canada requires all Designated members to provide proof of a minimum of $1 million insurance coverage for their protection and for the protection of those for whom they provide services.
 View the ADRIC Insurance Program.

 The Chartered Arbitrator (C.Arb) designation recognizes competence at a high level.
 To ensure that a high and consistent set of standards is met by the persons entitled to use this designation, ADRIC has established general principles, a set of criteria and a protocol to be used in assessing the eligibility of an applicant for the designation and for the granting of the designation:

 - Successful completion of an ADRIC-Accredited course of study of at least 40 hours in arbitration and hearing procedure.

 - Successful completion of an examination which is part of the ADRIC-Accredited course or ADRIC’s written open book Chartered Arbitrator examination..